plipandfirt/clicky/README.md

 ## Overview

 For this assignment, we created a memory game with React.
 It required us to break up your application's UI into components, manage component state, and respond to user events.
+Also, used was styled-components, https://www.styled-components.com/docs/basics.
+It allows us to write actual CSS code to style our components without mapping between components and stylesheets.

 ### Submission on BCS